Xiangyang1984/Pneumo-Typer/README.md

 	$ perl pneumo-typer.pl -d 18_genomes_dir -t 10 -m T

-Setting "-c" to "T" will perform cgST analysis which takes quite a long time, and the cgST information will also be showed on maps.
+Setting "-c" to "T" will perform cgST analysis which takes quite a long time, and the cgST information will also be shown on maps.

 #### Example 2: A Newick format tree file is used by Pneumo-Typer to automatically associate the distribution of cps gene and genetic organization of cps cluster with their phylogeny.

 18_genome_tree.nwk: a tree file, it was a nwk format phylogenetic tree of 18 genomes using RaxML.
+It can be downloaded from the website: www.microbialgenomic.cn/temp_dir/18_genome_tree.nwk.

 Add the parameter -tree to the commands produced by pneumo-typer.pl ("map_cmd.txt" located in "pneumo-pyper_workplace") to map the figures with a nwk-format tree as follows: